wcarc-on/wcarc-site/minutes/minutes202411.md

 The President had nothing to report.

 ### Presentation(s):
-- Mike (VA3TEC): A home-brew pole-mounted rover setup,
+- Mike (VA3TEC): A home-brew pole-mounted rover setup.
-- Bert (VE2ZAZ): An IC-9700 smart switch and PTT multiplier,
+- Bert (VE2ZAZ): An IC-9700 smart switch and PTT multiplier.
 - Lawrence (VA3IQ): An IC-705 and IC-905 rover setup using N1MM+.

 ### Old Business
 - In-person meeting: The Vice President set up the in-person AGM and Christmas Party on December 16th in the RAC Headquarters board room, 720 Belfast Road, Suite 217, in Ottawa.
-We will meet at 5PM for room setup.
+We will meet at 5 PM for room setup.
 - Lawrence (VA3IQ) would like to try setting up a MAD day on Saturday December 7th.
 We should decide on the location.
 Lawrence will send the details on the various forums.

 ### New Business